qri-io/website-refresh/content/docs/getting-started/qri-cli-quickstart.md

 You can see the timestamp and message of your commit, along with the [ipfs hash](/docs/reference/ipfs) of the version.

 You can also inspect the dataset’s [components](/docs/dataset-components/overview) using the CLI.
-The automated commit contains both body and structure components.
+The version of the dataset you just created contains both body and structure components.
 You can write these to the console using `qri get`:

 ```bash
 $ qri get body foo/usgs_earthquakes